ikmb-denbi/genome-annotation/docs/usage.md

 GRINST (www.grinst.org, commercial).
 If you have a copy of the complete Repeatmasker library (and an installation of RM), you can extract the repeat annotation from a species like this:

+Please note: If *no* repeats are specified, the pipeline will try to model repeats de-novo using the RepeatModeler package.
+However, this requires a sufficient number of related repeats to be present in your assembly.
+If your genome was assembled from short reads, this strategy may not return anything - short read assemblies tend to collapse repeats.
+In this case, the pipeline will fall back to the built-in library that ships with RepeatMasker
+(which is very limited and probably not very useful).

 ```
 # Get the Tree of all available species:
 perl /[...]/RepeatMasker/4.0.8/util/queryRepeatDatabase.pl -tree